 What is a case study?

-In the context of a business, however, case studies take customer success stories and explore how they use your product to help them achieve their business goals.
+In academic settings, that might be a historical event, a medical case, or a research finding.
+In business, case studies take customer success stories and show how a company used your product to hit their goals.

 As well as being valuable marketing tools, case studies are a good way to evaluate your product as it allows you to objectively examine how others are using it.